mackerelio/mackerel-client-ruby/README.md

 mkr.rb host status --host-id foo
 ```

-Note: CLI command name has been changed to `mkr.rb` from 0.0.7.
+Note: CLI command has been renamed to `mkr.rb` from 0.0.7.
 Primary CLI `mkr` is implemented in Go (https://github.com/mackerelio/mkr).

 ## Authentication